pmichaillat/unemployment-gap/README.md

 ### Excel files

 The data underlying all the figures produced by the code are saved as Excel files and  stored in the subfolder `xlsx`.
-The Excel files contain data pertaining to the following figures in the article and online appendix:
+The Excel files contain data pertaining to the following figures in the paper and online appendix:

 + `figure1A.xlsx` - Figure 1A
 + `figure1B.xlsx` - Figure 1B